 - 1. Possession of a bachelor's degree from an accredited institution with an undergraduate grade point average of 3.0 on a 4.0 scale.
 (An average of less than 3.0 will be reviewed for conditional admission). - 2.
 Two completed recommendation forms from current employer or professional persons. - 3.
 Full-time employment or substantiated prior full-time work experience in the criminal justice field. - 4.
 Current resume. - 5.
 Admission interview with a member of the School of Business Admission Committee. - 6.
 Interview with the Criminal Justice Department Chairperson.

-The business administration program includes 20 semester hours of required courses, nine semester hours in business specialty electives, and seven semester hours in a capstone sequence, for a total of 36 semester hours:
+The business administration program includes 19-20 semester hours of required courses, nine semester hours in criminal justice courses, and two semester hours in a capstone sequence, for a total of 30-31 semester hours:

 Prerequisites: